nakamotojp/aicodeprep-gui/README.md

+Still trying to get it to work on a Mac!
+Halfway there.. works on command line but the GUI part is giving me a hard time.
+If anyone has any experience with Mac Finder right click menu's... feel free to help

 aicodeprep-gui (AI Code Prep GUI)

 aicodeprep is now a GUI application designed to streamline the process of sharing your project's code with AI chatbots.
 It allows you to quickly gather code files into a single text file and copy the content to your clipboard, making it easy to paste into AI chatbots for coding assistance.